operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 tests, you can just copy the provided example configuration file into your project.
-2. Place the scorecard configuration file within your project bundle directory a the following location `tests/scorecard/config.yaml`.
+2. Place the scorecard configuration file within your project bundle directory at the following location `tests/scorecard/config.yaml`.
 You can override the default location of the configuration file by specifying the `--config` flag.
 3. Execute the [`scorecard` command][cli-scorecard].
 See the